iceddev/cooldux/README.md

 Now that we're using middleware, can we make the above example even more automatic?
 Of course!

-In cases where you just want to provide async or promise-returning functions and let cooldux manage the actions, dispatching, and the reducer, you can simply provide `cooldux.makeDuck` with a map of those functions.
+In cases where you just want to provide async or promise-returning functions and let cooldux manage the actions, dispatching, and the reducer, you can provide `cooldux.makeDuck` with a map of those functions.

 ```javascript